ennalezah/ennalezah.github.io/_posts/2019-07-12-things_to_know_when_first_learning_oop.markdown

 jane_doe.talks --> “Hey there!”   # calling the instance method
 ```

-### Instance Variables
+<h3>Instance Variables</h3>
-Unlike the variables that we’ve been working with, where the scope is smaller and are only accessed within a local environment (usually, it can only be accessed in the method that it is in), instance variables can be used inside ANY instance method.
-To differentiate the two within our code, instance variable names always start with the @ symbol.
+<p>Unlike the variables that we’ve been working with, where the scope is smaller and are only accessed within a local environment (usually, it can only be accessed in the method that it is in), instance variables can be used inside ANY instance method.
+To differentiate the two within our code, instance variable names always start with the @ symbol.</p>

-### Setter
+<h3>Setter</h3>
-This setter method (aka the writer) sets a new value for the instance variable.
-A good way to tell what a setter method is by the = sign that is added to the method name.
+<p>This setter method (aka the writer) sets a new value for the instance variable.
+A good way to tell what a setter method is by the = sign that is added to the method name.</p>

-### Getter
+<h3>Getter</h3>
-The getter method (aka the reader) reads the value that was set for the instance variable.
+<p>The getter method (aka the reader) reads the value that was set for the instance variable.</p>

 ```
 class Person